michaelnordmeyer/jekyll-theme-emojification/README.md

 [Demo site with examples](https://jekyll-theme-emojification.michaelnordmeyer.com/)

 The demo site has useful samples and shows how many color/emoji combinations are possible.
+[I run a muted version of the theme using `grey` as the main color on my own site](https://michaelnordmeyer.com/).

 ## Compatibility